-Log in to the router which acts as the DHCP server.
+Log in to your gateway/router which acts as the DHCP server.
 In the DHCP client list, find the IP address of your EAP according to its MAC address.
-The MAC address can be found at
+The MAC address can be found at the bottom of the EAP.
+In the following figure, for example, the IP address of the EAP is 192.168.0.118.